 One of the greatest players that hockey has ever seen, Jaromir Jagr, is presently 45 years old.
-There is a great deal of speculation—possibly too much—about where he will be playing for his 28th professional season.
+There is a great deal of speculation—possibly too much—about where he will be playing for his 28th professional season (at the time of writing this).
 Certainly, there have been aged talents like Jagr before.
 “Mr. Hockey,” Gordie Howe, played his final NHL season at the age of 52.
 Not so long ago, Hall-of-Fame defenseman Chris Chelios finally retired from the game at 48.
 A handful of other greats played into their 40s too.

 But one of the finest performances of a hockey player in his twilight years came from Detroit Red Wings legend Alex Delvecchio.
 Few players over 40 ever put together as strong a year as he did during the 1972-73 NHL season.